HAL9009MATH/HAL9009MATH.github.io/README.md

 # Welcome!

-I am a PhD candidate in Mathematics at the University of California, Santa Barbara, where I work in Geometric Analysis under the guidance of [Prof. Guofang Wei]([https://scholar.google.com/citations?user=f0NoTC0AAAAJ&hl=en](https://web.math.ucsb.edu/~wei/)) My research interest lies in geometric inequalities under various curvature assumptions.
+I am a PhD candidate in Mathematics at the University of California, Santa Barbara, where I work in Geometric Analysis under the guidance of [Prof. Guofang Wei]([https://scholar.google.com/citations?user=f0NoTC0AAAAJ&hl=en](https://web.math.ucsb.edu/~wei/))

 I am on the job market for positions starting Fall 2025.